Claims caused by intoxication

 Ignoring Do Not Travel warnings

 All insurance policies have exclusions.
-Unlike other insurers though, we want to highlight some of the things you probably won't be covered for so that you can make the best decisions while on holiday.
-If you are still in doubt, please don't hesitate to ask us a question.
+Unlike other insurers though, we want to highlight some of the things you won't be provided cover for so that you can make the best decisions while on holiday.
+If you are still in doubt, please don't hesitate to contact us and ask.

-Look, riding a Harley overseas when you are drunk, high and don't have a helmet probably isn't the brightest thing to do.
-Leaping off a third floor balcony into the pool below might seem like a fun thing to do when you are 18 and overseas, except when you miss!
+Look, riding a Harley when you are drunk, high and don't have a helmet probably isn't the brightest thing to do.
+Leaping off a third floor balcony into the pool below might seem like a fun thing to do when you are 18 and at schoolies, except when you miss!

 Neither of these events would be covered, even though there might be a travel insurance policy in place.